Thej-Venkat-P/Minigames/README.md

 curr_path = r"path to the Space_Invaders folder on your device"
 ```

+Setup the Database as shown in the SQL file in SQL_queries Directory and change the connection to your own server connection.

 ## How to run

 You can the play the games individually by running the main file in each project.